pickjonathan/sdek-cli/ideas.md

 ** the cli should support more the stdout architecture, if for example a backend should use its functionalies it should run in http mode and provide http responses.

 ** The cli tool should be MCP compatible exposing its usages to major AI providers.

+** Comperhansive examples folder with reprts, commands and informations.